 - your work was completed through an overseas study program that was clearly sponsored by a US, US territory/associated state, or Canadian school.
 In this case, the transcript must be sent by the sponsoring school.

-- Must submit official degree certificates (zhuanke, bachelor’s, master’s, etc.) and graduation diplomas in Chinese for all programs undertaken along with a complete and literal English translation.
+- You must submit official degree certificates (zhuanke, bachelor’s, master’s, etc.) and graduation diplomas in Chinese for all programs undertaken along with a complete and literal English translation.

-- The academic record must be issued by the institution’s central administrative office responsible for preparing and verifying official student records.
+- Your issuing institution must submit your official college or university academic record (transcript) in Chinese showing all courses and grades for all years of study.
+You must also have a complete and literal English translation submitted.
+The academic record must be issued by the institution’s central administrative office responsible for preparing and verifying official student records.
 Documents issued by an individual academic department or by a notary public are not considered official.

 Applicants educated in Cuba must follow this two-step procedure when submitting transcripts to LSAC:

 - Request Consultoria Juridica Internacional (CJI) to send the following official documentation directly to LSAC via DHL express mail: Certificacion de notas y certifico de titulo issued by the university in Spanish and legalized by CJI, along with a CJI English translation of this documentation.